TurboWarp/packager/api/README.md

 ## Using the API

-See demo.js for a full example.
+See demo.js or demo-simple.js for a full example.

 First, you can import the module like this: